|

 past developed techniques for guitar building to the extreme

-point and enormous details of their tradition hide secrets of
+point and enormous details of their tradition are built

 high quality instruments.